WhimsicalWill/AccessibleRL/SAC/README.md

 The `value` networks loss is formulated as the Mean Squared Error (MSE) between the `value` networks prediction of the state values and the `value_target` which approximates the expected value of the states plus the `entropy regularization`.
 A gradient step is taken in the space of the `value` networks parameters in order to minimize this MSE loss.

 For its update, the `actor` uses the minimum value of both critics as a proxy that tells it which parts of the environment are high value.
-We feed our actor model's action into the target critic, and maximize the average critic values minus plus the actor's bonus for acting with higher uncertainty.
+We feed our actor model's action into both `critic` networks, and maximize the minimum value of the two networks plus the actor's bonus for acting with higher uncertainty.
 Then we take  take a gradient step in the direction that maximizes this metric across the whole batch of transitions.

 The `critic` loss is formulated as the MSE between the critic's predictions and the One-step TD Targets.
 This TD Target uses the `target_value` network output to construct the target.
 A gradient step is taken in the direction that minimizes this loss across the whole batch of transitions.